Sabine is a Cameroonian hairdresser who runs a small salon, Jolie Coiffure, in the Matonge district of Brussels.

 Supported by Wallonia-Brussels International

-This screening will be followed by a director Q&A.
+This screening will be followed by a director Q&A, hosted by Ayo Akingbade, an artist and film director based in London.

 PLEASE NOTE: THERE WILL BE NO ADVERTS PLAYED BEFORE FILMS IN THE BERTHA DOCHOUSE SCREEN.
 ALL FEATURES WILL START PROMPTLY FOLLOWING A SELECTION OF TRAILERS.